Masskara Festival History

 MASSKARA FESTIVAL HISTORY | SCHEDULE, UPDATES, THINGS TO DO

 Here’s your Masskara Festival History.
-This post is progressive in nature.
-We strive to gather all the materials about the festival and integrate into this post.
-Should you wish to add more information about Masskara Festival History, please drop a comment below.
+This post is progressive.
+We strive to gather all the materials about the festival and integrate them into this post.
+Please comment below if you wish to add more information about the Masskara Festival History.

 MASSKARA FESTIVAL HISTORY

 The famous festival happening every fourth Sunday of October is one of the greatest pride of Bacolod City.
-With the colorful costumes of those who are doing the dance parade, street dance and all other activities, who would not be enticed to witness such a lively and vibrant celebration?
-The fact is, deep within the roots of this grand celebration is a rich culturally and traditionally embedded history.
+With the colorful costumes of those doing the dance parade, street dance, and all other activities, who would not be enticed to witness such a lively and vibrant celebration?
+Deep within the roots of this grand celebration is a rich, culturally, and traditionally embedded history.

 So, what is the story behind the celebration of this festival?
 Let’s find out!

-There are two tragic and unfortunate events that led to the birth of the MassKara festival.
-It began in the year 1980 when one of the top sources of income of the province, which is sugar cane, had a crisis regarding price.
-It had been consistently low for the past months so much so that it affected the way of living and the economy of the province as a whole.
+Two tragic and unfortunate events led to the birth of the MassKara festival.
+It began in 1980 when one of the province’s top sources of income, sugar cane, had a crisis regarding price.
+It had been consistently low for the past months, affecting the way of living and the province’s economy.
 This began due to the introduction of the other substitute for sugar brought by the Americans, the high fructose corn syrup.
-Indeed, the total effect of this economic crisis was felt by all people in the province regardless of which walks of life they came from.
+Indeed, all people in the province felt the total effect of this economic crisis regardless of which walks of life they came from.

 Masskara Festival History